bibblio/related-content-module/README.md

 You will need to load the JavaScript and CSS files in order to use the Related Content Module on your page.
 If you've installed this as a project dependency and are using asset packaging pipelines then you can safely ignore this step and do it your way.

-Include the files by adding these tags to your page:
+Include the files from bower by adding these tags to your page:

 ```html
 <!-- CSS -->